Short-Term Faculty-Led Programs

 Short-Term Faculty-Led Programs are a key way for Augsburg students to gain international experience during their studies, and the Augsburg Abroad office encourages all Augsburg departments to plan their international offerings and individual faculty to consider leading a program.

 Undergraduate Faculty-Led Programs

 The Faculty-Led Program Selection Committee reviews faculty proposals for short-term faculty-led programs on an annual basis for the following academic year.
-The proposal deadline for programs taking place in the following academic year is: December 15.
+The proposal deadline for programs taking place in the following academic year has been extended to: December 5.

 Graduate Faculty-Led Programs

 Graduate departments need not work directly with the Augsburg Abroad office to propose and lead programs, but they do need to inform the college of their international activities.
 If your department is offering international experiences in the next fiscal year (through May 31), please make sure they are registered by clicking on the links below:

 You don’t need to complete a groups’ registration immediately – you can come back to it by logging in here

 Augsburg Abroad has a goal to internationalize Augsburg College by collaborating with academic departments to integrate existing study abroad programs into the curriculum.
 Many departments have collaborated with us to create Major Advising Sheets, which are a great resource for faculty and advisors to advise students interested in studying abroad.
 For more information or to download the current Major Advising Sheets, visit our Curriculum Integration page.

 Would you like us to come into your class or visit your department to talk about study abroad at Augsburg?
 Please contact us at email@example.com or 612-330-1650 to schedule a visit.